tdongsi/calendars/README.md

 3. [Retail calendar](https://en.wikipedia.org/wiki/4%E2%80%934%E2%80%935_calendar), based on class constant FISCAL_START.

-Using these utility classes, one can quickly determine, for example, week or month number of a given date with respect to the fiscal or retail calendar.
+Using these utility classes, one can quickly determine, for example, week or month number of a given date with respect to a fiscal or retail calendar.
-This module can be helpful since most planning in businesses (small or large) is based on fiscal or retail calendars.
+This module can be helpful since planning in businesses (small or large) is mostly based on fiscal or retail calendars.

 ## Additional information